---->

 repulsion and other motions of magnetism could not be due to any

-indiscriminate, so that light things like air should be pushed by
+indiscriminate, so that light things like air should be moved to a visible extent by

 experiments proved that was not the case.
 So he deduced that these